Entrepreneurship (ENTR)

 ENTR 410.
 Marketing and Management Concepts for Entrepreneurship.
 3 Credits.

 Marketing and managing your startup--it's different from corporate management and marketing.
 This course is an introduction to the nature, significance and role of marketing and management in startup organizations.
 The primary objective is to explore the management and marketing functions from product/service conceptualization through the initial stages of startup growth sustainability.
-F.
+On demand.

 ENTR 450.
 Venture Implementation.
 3 Credits.